isabella232/asset-compute.en/help/test-custom-worker.md

 # Test a custom application {#test-custom-worker}

+Make sure to have [Docker Desktop](https://www.docker.com/get-started) installing and running on your machine.

 To test a custom worker, run the following command in the root of the application:

 ```